KathiSa/climateindoorsimulation/ProgramStart.md

 Your frontend has been started.
 Now you can open [http://localhost:100/](http://localhost:100/) in your browser and use the frontend to run a simulation.

+INFORMATION: If you started only the frontend and not the backend, running a simulation will not work!
+The frontend does not work without the backend!

 Note: You can find a step by step guide including pictures below.